OSGeo/OSGeoLive-doc/en/quickstart/cartaro_quickstart.rst

 * Choose :menuselection:`Structure --> OpenLayers` from the menu bar to visit the OpenLayers configuration page
 * Choose :menuselection:`Maps` and look for *frontmap* which is used as default map

+.. note:: An OpenLayers version warning appears only the first time you visit the OpenLayers configuration page and can be ignored.

 .. image:: ../../images/screenshots/1024x768/cartaro_openlayers_entry.png
     :scale: 70 %
     :align: center